iansan5653/open-mcr/readme.md

 2. Open a terminal / command prompt in the extracted directory.
 3. On Mac machines with fresh Python installations, you will to update TKinter from the default.
 4. Run `pip3 install -r requirements.txt` to install dependencies.
-5. On Linux machines, install OpenCV and TKinter: `sudo apt-get install python3-opencv python3-tk`.
-6. Run `python3 src/main.py` for the CLI interface or `python3 src/main_gui.py` for the graphical interface.
+7. Run `python3 src/main.py` for the CLI interface or `python3 src/main_gui.py` for the graphical interface.

 > **Note**: On MacOS, if you see a black screen when running the GUI, you need to uninstall Python, install TKinter, and
 > then reinstall Python.
 The easiest way to do this is to manage your installation with Homebrew as described [here](https://apple.stackexchange.com/a/315121).

+> **Note**: On Linux machines, you may see an error message that `opencv` or `tkinter` are not found.
+> If you see this, install those dependencies by running `sudo apt-get install python3-opencv python3-tk` and then try again.

 ## Printable Multiple Choice Sheet